cedowens/kube-unauth-exec-hunter/README.md

-# Shodan Searcher
+# Red Team Port Access Checker

-Simple python script using the shodan API to search shodan.
-Run the script followed by your shodan search query and then enter your shodan api key to run the search.
+Simple python script to to check whether a socket connection can be established to a given port on each host within an IP range.
+The script will show what hosts the specified port is open on and write results to a file named "outfile.txt" in the current working directory.

-First: install the shodan library: pip3 install shodan
+First: install the python ipaddress library: pip3 install ipaddress

-Usage: python3 shodan-search.py <search query(ies)>
+Usage: python3 portaccess-check.py